Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Conclusion

 \section{Conclusion}

-In this work, we take a major step towards creating publicly available, open datasets and open-source models for named entity recognition in Indic languages.
-We introduce {\dsname}, the largest entity recognition corpora for 11 Indic languages containing more than $100K$ sentences, and covering 11 of the 22 languages listed in the Indian constitution.
-This corpora was created by projecting named entities from English side to the Indic language side of an English-Indic languages parallel corpus. \dsname also includes manually labelled test set for $8$ Indic languages.
+We take a major step towards creating publicly available, open datasets and open-source models for named entity recognition in Indic languages.
+We introduce {\dsname}, the largest entity recognition corpora for 11 Indic languages containing more than $100K$ training sentences per language, and covering 11 of the 22 languages listed in the Indian constitution. \dsname also includes manually labelled test set for $9$ Indic languages.
 We also build IndicNER, an mBERT based multilingual named entity recognition model for 11 Indic languages.
 We also provide baseline results on our test set along with a qualitative analysis of the model performance.
-The dataset and models are available publicly under a open source licenses.
+The datasets and models will be available publicly under open-source licenses.
 We hope the dataset will spur innovations in entity recognition and its downstream applications in the Indian NLP space.